neuhalje/A-tiny-POV/README.md

 ### Source layout

 Device dependent (e.g. `*avr*`) code is separated from program logic via libraries.
 This will allow builds for the build machine (for unit tests) to execute without mocking AVR specific code.
-On the donwside this makes the code less AVR idiomatic because wrapper funciton are needed.
+On the downside this makes the code less AVR idiomatic because wrapper functionality is needed.

 ```text
 <root>/